 Filed under: direct marketing, direct marketing consultant | Tagged: business networking florida, direct marketing, fdma, Florida marketing, marketing education florida, online marketing education | Leave a comment »

 Posted on May 16, 2011 by Jim Gilbert

 Despite my love/hate relationship with the US Post Office I still get quoted from time to time.
 Check out this quote about how I built The Fresh Diet’s direct mail program.

-Filed under: Catalog Marketing Tips, direct marketing, mail order | Tagged: direct mail, direct marketing, Gilbert Direct Marketing, Jim Gilbert, linkedin, multichannel marketing | Leave a comment »
+Filed under: Catalog Marketing Tips, direct marketing, mail order | Tagged: direct mail, direct marketing, linkedin, mail order, The Fresh Diet | Leave a comment »